fairfield-ba510-spring2020/term-project-cornertable/Readme.md

 5. Vacuum data to resolve storage issues.

-# Step 6 - Test CourseDataWarehouse.db for data integrity
+# Step 5 - Test CourseDataWarehouse.db for data integrity

 [This step](https://github.com/fairfield-ba510-spring2020/term-project-cornertable/blob/master/CourseDataWarehouseTest.ipynb) was completed in the same manner as our database file, testing for Domain, Entity and Relational integrity.

-# Step 7 - Demo your results with useful queries
+# Step 6 - Demo your results with useful queries

-We designed our warehouse with the idea that University administrators and deans- those who are responsible for monitoring program  Our questions include the following
+We designed our warehouse with the idea that University administrators and deans- those who are responsible for monitoring program attendance faculty courseload, classroom and course availability.
+It would be providing an organizational view of information needed to run and understand the university programming.
+[Our questions](https://github.com/fairfield-ba510-spring2020/term-project-cornertable/blob/master/CourseDataWarehouseDemo.ipynb) include the following:

 1. On which day are the most/least classes held?
 2. Which classroom is the most utilized, and what programs hold classes there?